 What is a Business Continuity Plan?

 On the other hand, a Business Continuity plan documents all of the steps and resources needed to continue business operations that do not include the recovery of IT systems.
 Think about all of the departments IT supports: Finance, HR, Sales, Customer Service, etc. The immediate goal of a Business Continuity plan is to keep those departments running after an incident.
 This means your business might be operating at about 30%.
 Over time, this capacity grows as more resources become available.
 The long term goal is to return to normal operations by getting the company back to 100% (or as close as possible).

 It is important to remember that, while these two plans are separate, they work together.
 They rely on each other and are often set in motion at the same time.
 The information gathering process for writing your Business Continuity plan helps you define the recovery times and accepted data loss that are part of your Disaster Recovery plan.
 And, the steps in the Disaster Recovery plan provide you with vital information for your Business Continuity plan.

 If you found this blog helpful, you may also want to read about the difference between Business Continuity and Emergency Response planning here.
-KingsBridge Is keeping it Simple & Secure (K.I.S.S.) to help you through all of your planning!
+To help you through all of your planning KingsBridge Is Simple & Secure (K.I.S.S.).

 KingsBridgeBCP offers businesses of all sizes BCP Software Solutions and industry know how based on best practices.
 From a FREE Edition to a Platinum Edition there is a Shield for everyone.
 Our software packages meet the wide range of our customers’ needs, ensuring we deliver the best value in every project.
 To learn more about KingsBridge click here.